KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. .. versionadded:: 21.04.0

-The timeline got a visual overhaul with more and better looking guides/marker colors, the guides have been moved above the timeline ruler while preview and zone bars have been moved below.
+The timeline got a visual overhaul with more and better looking timeline marker/marker colors, the timeline marker have been moved above the timeline ruler while preview and zone bars have been moved below.

 .. figure:: /images/timeline-overhaul.png